iduwaranisal/Iduwara-to-do-list/README.md

 # Iduwara-to-do-list
 Hi, This is my first GIT repository.
-This is TO DO LIST.
+This is TO DO LIST.  besicaya